 After being idle for 30 minutes (configurable within slurm.conf's SuspendTime field) the dynamically provisioned compute nodes will be de-allocated to release resources.
 You can validate this by running sinfo periodically and observing the cluster size fall back to 2.

 If you would like to continue learning to use Slurm on GCP, be sure to continue with the "Building Federated HPC Clusters with Slurm" codelab.
+This codelab will guide you through setting up two federated Slurm clusters in the cloud, to represent how you might achieve a multi-cluster federation, whether on-premise or in the cloud.

 Are you building something cool using Slurm's new GCP-native functionality?
 Have questions?
 Have a feature suggestion?
 Reach out to the Google Cloud team today through Google Cloud's High Performance Computing Solutions website, or chat with us in the Google Cloud & Slurm Discussion Group!